This Freedom: The Underground Railroad review was made after playing the game five times

-In Freedom: The Underground Railroad, your goal is to help end slavery in North America by shuttling slaves from plantations in the south to Canada.
-You must evade slave catchers, gain support, raise funds, and make sure to keep things moving as more slaves are brought into the plantations.
+In Freedom: The Underground Railroad, your goal is to help end slavery in North America by moving slaves from plantations in the south to Canada.
+You must evade slave catchers, gain support, raise funds, and make sure things keep moving along as more slaves are brought into the plantations.

 Freedom: The Underground Railroad Gameplay

-Players select role cards at the beginning of the game, which tell them the special abilities that they will have.
-Together they must move slaves, represented by cubes, from plantations in the south across the United States and into Canadian territory.
+Everyone selects role cards at the beginning of Freedom: The Underground Railroad, which tell you the special abilities that you will have throughout the game.
+Together you need to move slaves – represented by cubes – from plantations in the south across the United States and into Canadian territory.

 That’s a very brief overview of the game.
 If you want to learn exactly how to play Freedom: The Underground Railroad, check out the official rulebook (PDF).

-- The theme also makes everyone want to work cooperatively to save as many slaves as possible.
+- There’s also plenty of cooperation.
+The theme makes everyone want to work cooperatively to save as many slaves as possible.
 It’s the Pandemic effect times 10 since you know that these terrible things happened in real life and you really don’t want to let the bad guys beat you.

-- This is a difficult game to beat, especially on the harder levels, which some people won’t like.
+- This is a difficult game to beat, which some people won’t like.
 People who have played and enjoyed other difficult cooperative games will probably love the challenge, but newcomers might want to check out some other games first.

-- The theme in Freedom: The Underground Railroad, while well implemented, may not work for some people.
+- The theme in Freedom: The Underground Railroad might not work for some people.
 This game covers a very dark part of human history, which does take some time to adjust to.
 There were two people in my group who liked the game for the most part, but they hated the fact that they had to “sacrifice” some slaves to save the others.

-Freedom: The Underground Railroad is a solid game that deals with a really heavy time period.
-If you enjoy historical games and/or ones that make you work hard for your victory, this will be right up your alley.
-It might not be a game that you will play a lot, but it’s a co-op game that most people would be happy to own.
+Freedom: The Underground Railroad is a solid educational co-op game that deals with a really heavy time period.
+If you enjoy (or like the idea of playing) historical games and/or ones that make you work hard for your victory, this will be right up your alley.
+It might not be a game that you will play a lot, but it’s a cooperative game that most people would be happy to own.